 We would love to know.

-Whilst The Forest Tavern no longer operates as a public house, the owners of the building have committed to preserving the original front of the building.
-We are also hoping to erect a plaque so that the building is identified.
+Whilst The Forest Tavern no longer operates as a public house, the owners of the building have preserved the original front of the building.

 Here is the more detailed history of the Forest Tavern and the Jewish Burial Ground.